ComputationalMystics/ResearchProject/UseCases/view-metrics.md

-# Title: 1-org-outside
+# Title: View Metrics

-## Background
-Organizations evaluate open source communities before becoming engaged or using open source software to satisfy a need.
-Depending on the context of the need, organizations may want to ensure that licensing requirements can be met, assess the sustainability of the community, or judge the long term alignment of the community vision and mission with organizational needs.
-Inside of an organization, employees are the decision makers and have to justify that engaging with an open source community meets the needs of the organization and related guidelines are met.

 ## Description
-The user (employee) provides a URL to a GitHub repository for a community that she wants to learn about.
+The user provides a URL to a GitHub repository for a community that she wants to see metrics fore.
 The software returns [metrics](https://wiki.linuxfoundation.org/oss-health-metrics/metrics) that indicate the health and sustainability of the repository.

 ## Triggers (What prompts the use case to start?)
-1. A user (employee) seeks an open source solution to an organizational need and must assess the health and sustainability of an open source community before getting approval to engage or contribute.
+1. A user seeks to assess the health and sustainability of an open source community.

 ## Actors (Who is involved?)
 1. User